projectcalico/calico/docs/source/redhat-opens-install.rst

        service neutron-dhcp-agent restart
        chkconfig neutron-dhcp-agent on

-   For OpenStack Liberty or later, stop and disable the Neutron DHCP agent, as Calico will install and use its own DHCP agent (as part of the ``calico-compute`` step below):
+   For OpenStack Liberty or later, stop and disable the Neutron DHCP agent, and install the Calico DHCP agent (which uses etcd, allowing it to scale to higher numbers of hosts):

    ::

        service neutron-dhcp-agent stop
        chkconfig neutron-dhcp-agent off
+       yum install calico-dhcp-agent

 7. Stop and disable any other routing/bridging agents such as the L3 routing agent or the Linux bridging agent.
 These conflict with Calico.